Current Account in Ecuador

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.02% over the previous month in September, cooling from August’s 0.12% increase.
+Consumer prices rose 0.65% in June over the previous month, accelerating from May's 0.56% increase.